These Malay peoples have lived at sea for centuries, plying a tract of ocean between the Philippines, Malaysia and Indonesia.

-We spoke to James about his documentation on the lives of Bajau Laut and his current exhibition at the Horniman, Sea Nomads.
+We spoke to James about his documentation on the lives of Bajau Laut and his exhibition, Sea Nomads.

 What drew you to the Bajau Laut people?

 I first heard about the Bajau in relation to the 2004 Tsunami.
 There was a story I heard about the Moken, another ocean-based people, having an intimate knowledge of the sea and being able to predict the Tsunami and escape to deeper water.

 I’m not sure how much truth there actually is to the story, but it got me interested in marine nomads and cultures with intimate links to the ocean.

 How long did you spend with them to capture this series?

 These images were taken over the course of numerous trips over a five-year period.
 I’ve visited different communities, all around Sulawesi in Indonesia, staying usually for a couple of weeks at a time.

 Did you have any particular shots in mind when planning this series, or things you needed to prepare?